 SNAP - Research, Reports and Newsletters

 Federally funded and State administered, SNAP helps low-income individuals and families by providing monthly benefits to buy food.
-The Rhode Island SNAP Report provides a snapshot in time for caseload and demographic data from March 2019, a month where just under $20.5 million total was released to our SNAP recipients.
-The average benefit amount for SNAP households for that month was $224.92.
-For individuals, it was $134.78.
+The Rhode Island SNAP Report provides a snapshot in time for caseload and demographic data as well as other helpful program information for that year.